 Day 3: LAHAINA

-We then walked back through town and enjoyed the world’s largest banyan tree, and also browsed through a museum.
+We then walk back through town and enjoy the world’s largest banyan tree, and also browse through a museum.

-The Mick Fleetwood bar and restaurant (owned by Fleetwood Mac band co-founder) was neat to see, there is also a photography music museum in the lower level and this was really cool to see, especially old photos of Stevie Nicks, Tom Petty, and several other musicians.
+The Mick Fleetwood bar and restaurant (owned by Fleetwood Mac band co-founder) is neat to see.
+As we walk through the lower photo museum here, I feel a bit nostalgic of when I was a kid and listened to these artists.
+It is especially cool to see old photos of Stevie Nicks, Tom Petty, and several other musicians.

 Day 4: HIKING

-I did a little research for an adventurous hike that offered rewarding views, a moderate challenge, and was not highly trafficked.
-I found the Waihee Ridge Trail as we filled our water containers, put on our hiking gear, and headed out the door.
+We are feeling a little adventurous today and I did a little online research for hiking trails.
+We are looking for a trail that offers rewarding views, a moderate challenge, and a little off the beaten path.
+I found the Waihee Ridge Trail as we filled our water containers, put on our hiking gear, and head out the door.

 Views on the way up.